Subaru-PFS/ics_doc/SSN-00028/index.rst

   rather than doing merge configuration files between branches at each time of delivery.

+Also PFS ICS project sets ansible for default and suggested deployment method of dnsmasq daemon configuration, including modification of daemon startup (e.g. `/etc/defaults/dnsmasq`), it is strongly RECOMMENDED to use ansible to deploy daemon and its configuration.

 Directory and file management
 ======

 The 'ics_dnsmasq' repository is organized to be deployed as `/etc/dnsmasq.d/` and SHALL NOT contain any file or directory which causes syntax error by dnsmasq daemon.
-Assumed deploy method and operation is to replace entire system default installed configuration at `/etc/dnsmasq.d/` into cloned one from git repository, `.git/` directory (`/etc/dnsmasq.d/.git/`) will be ignored by the dnsmasq daemon on parsing contents in `/etc/dnsmasq.d/` and this way will work fine.
-We MAY have some notes or comments in files placed in the repository, escaping or commenting out is REQUIRED for any file in the repository even if the entire file is just a text file without any line for configuration (like readme).
+Assumed deploy method and operation, which is implemented in ansible role of PFS ICS, is to replace entire system default installed configuration at `/etc/dnsmasq.d/` into cloned one from git repository.
+The `.git/` directory (`/etc/dnsmasq.d/.git/`) will be ignored by the dnsmasq daemon on parsing contents in `/etc/dnsmasq.d/` and this way will work fine.
+We MAY have some notes or comments in files placed in the repository, escaping or commenting out is REQUIRED for any file in the repository which could be lead by dnsmasq daemon, although we configure daemon to load only `*.conf` file.
 Placing such files as dot filename, like `.README.rst`, is NOT RECOMMENDED.

 To have `site specific` configuration files and directories, system